-Bryan Shipp advises banks, broker-dealers, FCMs, energy companies, hedge funds and industry associations in transactional and regulatory matters in the securities and derivatives markets.
+Bryan Shipp advises banks, broker-dealers, FCMs, energy companies, hedge funds and industry associations in transactional and regulatory matters relating to derivatives.

 He has advised clients on swap dealer and broker-dealer registration applications and bank corporate applications and chartering documents, and has counseled bank holding companies with respect to bank regulatory requirements, including anti-money laundering rules, capital requirements, and permissible activities restrictions.